 Most Cornish hens are sold frozen but they thaw quickly.

-To thaw cornish hens, simply put them in a big bowl to prevent leakage and store in the refrigerator at a safe and constant temperature (40 °F or below) for about 24-to 36 hours before you want to eat it.
+To thaw cornish hens, simply put them in a big bowl to prevent leakage and store them in the refrigerator at a safe and constant temperature (40 °F or below) for about 24 to 36 hours before you want to eat them.

 How to Make this Roasted Cornish Hen Recipe in the Oven: